davidecenzato/extended_r-index/README.md

 The extended r-index construction using the cyclic PFP algorithm is enabled using the `--construction` flag.
 The count and locate queries computation is enabled using the `--count` and `--locate` flag, the file containing the patterns, in fasta format, is defined using the `--pfile` flag.

+### Requirements

+The extended r-index tool requires:
+* A modern C++17 compiler such as `g++` version 11.3 or higher.
+* A modern Python 3 release such as Python 3.7 or higher.
+* The cmake build system version 3.15 or higher.
+* A 64-bit operating system.
+Only Linux is currently supported.

 # Example
 ### Download and Compile